markgarcia-ai/MyAIPortfolio/09_stock-trading-bot/README.md

 ## Modules Overview

-Key file is in data/portfolio_ikbr.csv
+Key file is in data/portfolio_XXXXXXX.csv

 To run at the same time the trading bot and website the script run_parallel.py must be run.
 Two main scripts: <br>
 **main.py**
 **web_app/app.py**

+The file fetch from website to display data is in /web_app/data.json The file is generated in the next function ->

 ### 1. `StockDataManager`